JaidenAshmore/java-dynamic-sqs-listener/README.md

 this is pretty much the same steps as the leading SQS Listener implementation and for details about the other functionality see the
 [wiki](https://github.com/JaidenAshmore/java-dynamic-sqs-listener/wiki).

-Include the maven dependency in your Spring Boot Application:
+Include the maven dependency in your Spring Boot com.jashmore.examples.spring.aws.Application:
 ```xml
 <dependency>
     <groupId>com.jashmore</groupId>